OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 <!--Configuring sudo for multiple commands for multiple users-->

-The above example is a simple mechanism in which an account is assigned one, or more adminsitrative commands in which to carry out administrative duties.
+The above example is a simple mechanism in which an account is assigned one, or more administrative commands in which to carry out administrative duties.
 However, this does not scale particularly well.
 On a system with a small number of users this system might be sufficient.
 On a system with several thousand users another mechanism is required.